Reading

 Whole class teaching of reading comprehension is covered within the literacy lesson to allow children to apply the skills taught in reading comprehension to the class text.
 Teachers will recap the skills taught and children will have the opportunity to answer a set of questions on a range of strands and question types covered thus far.

-Reading stamina is actively promoted across school.
-It is expected that all children will read 90 words per minute of an age appropriate text from Year 2 onwards.
-Based on their year group, the children are given a passage to read within a set amount of time.
+Reading fluency is actively promoted across school.
+It is expected that all children will read at least 90 words per minute of an age appropriate text accurately from Year 2 onwards.
+Based on their year group, the children are given a passage to read, at least once a term, within a set amount of time.

 By the end of each academic year, it is expected that:

-To help children achieve this, all children in Year 1 to 6 are to complete a reading speed assessment at the start of the year.
-Children need to read the given passage for their year group with the class teacher/TA.
-If they achieve 90 words or more in a minute, they do not need to be assessed further in this way; if they achieve less than 90 words, they should be implicitly targeted with 1:1 reading on a daily basis.
-They will then need to be assessed for their reading stamina at the end of each term.
+To help children achieve this, all children in Year 1 to 6 complete a reading fluency assessment at the start of the year.
+If they fail to achieve less than 90 words accurately in a minute, they will be implicitly targeted with 1:1 reading on a daily basis.
+Children will then be assessed regularly to enhance reading speed and fluency.

 Reading for Pleasure